Khuzestani Arabs: History

 According to Encyclopedia Iranica, the Arab presence in Khuzestan dates back to centuries before the Common Era.
 During the Kingdom of Characene, established in Khuzestan around 129 BCE after the decline of the Seleucid Empire, the region known as Characene was home to a predominantly Arab population.
 The kingdom was ruled by Hyspaosines, who was referred to as the king of the Arabs of that area.
-According to Iranian Scholars, including Ahmad Kasravi, Iraj Afshar Sistani and Javad Mashkour, referring to the historical account of al-Tabari during the Parthian period, the Sasanian monarch Ardashir I sought the assistance of Arab tribes in Khuzestan (Banu al-'Am) in his military campaigns against the Parthians leading to the defeat and eventual downfall of Ardavan, the last king of the Parthian Empire.
+According to Iranian Scholars, including Ahmad Kasravi, Iraj Afshar Sistani and Javad Mashkour, referring to the historical account of al-Tabari during the Parthian era, the Sasanian monarch Ardashir I sought the assistance of Arab tribes in Khuzestan (Banu al-'Am) in his military campaigns against the Parthians leading to the defeat and eventual downfall of Ardavan, the last king of the Parthian Empire.